 Fertility preservation can help many women lower the risks of these age-related declines in fertility.

 The Fertility Preservation Technique

-Stimulating the ovaries.
 First, we use fertility medications to stimulate the ovaries and produce multiple egg sacs (follicles), each containing an egg.
 Using a needle, a physician retrieves the eggs under ultrasound guidance and intravenous (IV) sedation.
-Embryologists in the lab identify the eggs under the microscope and store them, using an advanced type of freezing called vitrification.
+Embryologists in the lab identify the eggs under the microscope and store them, using an advanced type of “freezing” called vitrification.

-Freezing the eggs.
-Success rates with egg freezing depend on the number of eggs frozen and the womans age when the eggs are frozen.
+Success rates with egg freezing depend on the number of eggs frozen and the woman’s age when the eggs are frozen.
 To significantly reduce the risk of future age-related fertility problems, Pacific Fertility Center recommends vitrifying:

 - 12 eggs for women under age 35

 - 12 to 20 eggs for women age 35 to 39